nex86/rpidisplay/README.md

 First, make sure you have your raspbian desktop set up for small screens in **Preferences -> Appearance Settings -> Defaults**
 Also change the Fontsize under the **System tab** to 6 or lower.
 This will give you more visable space on the screen.
 I would recommend doing the setup of the screen over SSH while HDMI is unplugged.
-Otherwise, exit the Raspbian Desktop to the Command Line, make sure the X-Server is terminated.
+Exit the Raspbian Desktop to the Command Line, make sure the X-Server is terminated.

 **now type the following:**